 As your department grows and changes, it’s vital to keep all of your team up to date.
-An effective way to do this is to develop an internal learning program or a series of courses that can help team members learn in a quick and memorable way.
+An effective way to do this is to develop an internal learning program or a series of courses that can help team members learn quickly and memorably.
 Videos are a great way to quickly convey complex information, and they can plug into an eLearning course or stand-alone.

 City of London Corporation Customer Service

 What is it?
-There are more than 9.3 million people living in London.
-To better serve the community, the City of London Corporation team put together a short informational video that helps those working for the city get a better idea of what customer service looks like.
+More than 9.3 million people are living in London.
+To better serve the community, the City of London Corporation team put together a short informational video that helps those working for the city get a better idea of customer service.
 It’s easy to forget that the community members are the customers, and this video serves as a succinct reminder for city staff.

 Why does it matter?
 This video is the definition of concise, coming in at just under one minute.
 This short runtime, along with narration and colorful, animated scenes, makes for a quick watch that’s immediately engaging.
 This style of video is fantastic for internal training, public service announcements, or even event promotion.